 When you are in the String View, you will see if a string has an open Issue by the "Unresolved Issues" flag under the source sting.
 Click Unresolved Issues to quickly access and address the Issue.

 You can also access the Issue by clicking the 3 dots Actions > View String Details/Issues

 This will open the String Details dialog where you can manage all aspects of the Issue.
 You can add comments, edit the issue description, add attachments, resolve, re-open, add watchers, and mark the issue as answered.

-You can add comments, add attachments and resolve issues via email, except for watchers, who cannot close issues.
+Issue notifications are delivered by email.
+You can add comments, add attachments and resolve issues via email; except for watchers, who cannot close issues.
 Other aspects of the issue must be managed via the web dashboard.